varnishcache/varnish-cache/doc/sphinx/users-guide/troubleshooting.rst

 Troubleshooting Varnish
 =======================

 Sometimes Varnish misbehaves or rather behaves the way you told it to behave but not necessarily the way you want it to behave.
-In order for you to understand whats going on there are a couple of places you can check. `varnishlog`, `/var/log/syslog`, `/var/log/messages` are all good places where Varnish might leave clues of whats going on.
+In order for you to understand whats going on there are a couple of places you can check. :ref:`varnishlog(1)`, `/var/log/syslog`, `/var/log/messages` are all good places where Varnish might leave clues of whats going on.
 This section will guide you through basic troubleshooting in Varnish.

 When Varnish won't start